 Julia of TestGorilla adds that, as a manager, you don’t have to be in charge of every social event and conversation.
 “Your aim, instead, should be to build the channels and opportunities that team members can leverage to build up your community.”

 For example, you could set up separate channels in Slack for nonwork conversation topics like cooking, movies, or music.
-You could also schedule regular “watercooler chats’” for employees to video chat about nonwork topics and foster team building among remote employees.
+You could also schedule regular “watercooler chats’” for employees to video chat about nonwork topics and foster team building among remote teams.

 4. Make Time for Training